-Rank Location SP Μ Goal Objective Time Frame Progress to Date 0001 ALL 06 01 Improve services for students, support for department faculty and staff, and coordination between campuses and centers.
-Hire, orient, train, support, and evaluate new part-time IAs.
-Fall 2016 Completed.
-0002 ALL 02 01 Improve leadership, innovation, stability, and quality instruction in department.
+Rank Location SP М Goal Objective Time Frame Progress to Date 0001 ALL 02 01 Improve leadership, innovation, stability, and quality instruction in department.
 Improve full-time to adjunct faculty ratio to come closer to ratios of Math and English Departments.
-2016/2017 Despite hiring 2 new FT instructors, department remains at 7 FT faculty due to retirements and reduced loads.
-Ratio has not improved.
-0003 ALL 02 01 Increase number of sections and methods of instruction for College Skills Math and English classes.
+2018/19 Faculty and staff time for committess to hire FT faculty for Petaluma for Spring 2017 and 2 FT math instructors for SR. 0002 ALL 02 01 Increase number of sections and methods of instruction for College Skills Math and English classes.
 Substantially add instructors to adjunct faculty pool.
-2016/2017 Due to Academic Senate questioning of CSKLS Minimum Qualifications, adjunct hiring begun in Fall 2016 was delayed.
-Will take place in Summer 2017.
-One emergency hire took place.
-0004 Santa Rosa 02 01 Improve instruction and learning by integrating technology in the lab Complete smart room features in CSKLS Math Lab.
-Fall 2016 The Provise computer provided by IT seems adequate for lab needs.
-No need to create a smart classroom.
+Summer and Fall 2017 Time required by department chair, CSKLS faculty, and LAAF dean to hire new adjunct faculty for credit and noncredit positions.
+Particularly seeking bilingual instructors.
+0003 ALL 02 01 Increase enrollment and retention in all sections, credit and noncredit.
+Use outreach resources available through Adult Ed to promote CSKLS programs.
+2018/2019 New online outreach tool being piloted 0004 Santa Rosa 02 01 Improve instruction and learning by integrating technology in the lab Ensure that ProVise computer is installed in SR Academic Skills Lab.
+Fall 2017 IT updates and communication.
 0005 ALL 02 01 Meet the needs of students seeking preparation for GED and Launch career readiness and college prep components.
-Purchase new or continuing software and materials directly related to new GED and provide ongoing training to all noncredit CDCP instructors and IAs as program moves to managed enrollment model.
-2016/2017 Existing software renewed till March 2018.
-Will need to be renewed again.
-Two years of new ABE software purchased; staff have been trained as well.
+Ensure funding for existing GED preparation software.
+Spring 2018 New and continuing software will need to be purchased (yearly license) and installed; part- time faculty and staff will need to be paid for planning sessions and curriculum development.
 0006 Santa Rosa 01 01 Improve support for Math Lab and Tutorial Center instructors and increase individualized instruction for students.
-Stabilize regular and STNC staffing in Santa Rosa through conversion and other funds.
-2016/2017 Santa Rosa IA Sr. became a 40 hr/wk CSKLS position through STNC conversion of BSI funds (18 hr/wk BSI funded).
+Stabilize regular and STNC staffing in Santa Rosa and Petaluma through conversion and other funds.
+2017/2018 Funds from District, Student Success, and/or Basic Skills Initiative to pay for additional staff, as proposed.
 0007 ALL 01 02 Improve student access to learning support services at all sites.
 Manage new CSKLS and Tutorial Center websites.
-2016/2017 AA was on medical leave for most of the academic year, so website improvement has been limited.
+2017/2018 Training for AA and IAs.
 0008 ALL 01 02 Provide greater assistance for "the whole student" for CDCP students and for students in first levels of English and Math Pathways.
 Maintain strong communication and advocacy role with the Student Success Committee, Basic Skills Commitee, Adult Ed, and Noncredit Student Success Commitee. for basic skills students.
-2016/2017 Efforts to strengthen communications have been difficult due to lack of full-time faculty time and lack of direction and contact from Adult Ed.
-However, some progress has been made in communication.
-0009 Santa Rosa 02 01 Improve student access to learning support services at all sites.
-Monitor effectiveness of online tutoring program.
-2016/2017 Accomplished.
-Even with transition to NetTutor, many students are using online tutoring.
-0010 ALL 02 01 Support CSKLS faculty in developing and integrating basic skills best practices, online homework, and technological support.
+2018/2019 The ISSP is now in place, which integrated several student suiccess committees 0009 ALL 02 01 Support CSKLS faculty in developing and integrating basic skills best practices, online homework, and technological support.
 Provide department workshops for discussion, sharing, demonstration, and training in effective teaching practices and integration of technology.
+2017/2018 Funds to pay adjunct faculty participation in department workshops and projects.

-2016/2017 Adult Ed and NCSSSP have helped fund workshops and conferences for Launch faculty and staff.
-BSI funds were used for curriculum development workshops for CSKLS math adjunct.
-0011 ALL 02 01 Improve student success and persistence in Math Pathway.
-Work with Math Department on innovative programs (e.g., Statway) so role of CSKLS is clear.
-2016/2017 Discussions are ongoing.
-No real change in Math Pathway at this point.
+Rank Location SP М Goal Objective Time Frame Progress to Date 0010 ALL 02 01 Improve student success and persistence in Math Pathway.
+Work with Math Department on innovative programs (e.g., Statway) so role of CSKLS is clear as innovation takes place.
+2017/2018 TIme for CSKLS FT math faculty to meet with Math Dept. faculty.
+Funding for conferences.